 Basil can be easily grown from seeds indoors during the warmer brighter days.
-I prefer to wait till late March to sow my seeds as spring sets in here in the UK, when the daylight hours have increased to help the seedlings establish well.
+I prefer to wait till late March to sow my seeds as spring arrives in the UK.
+This is also when the daylight hours have increased to help the seedlings establish well.

 This post contains some affiliate links.
 At no cost to you, I earn a small commission when you click on it and make a purchase.
 It doesn’t affect the way you shop, and it’s a great way to support the Grow with Hema blog.

 You will need:

 Start by getting some basil seeds.
 I am growing the classic variety called sweet basil here used in pesto, pasta and pizza.

 You will also need some fresh multipurpose compost and a clean pot or container which has holes at the bottom to allow good water drainage.